 While the gore is relatively sparse, Ashley K. Thomas’ special effects makeup consistently impresses.

 In addition, the body count is low and the death scenes lack variability and inventiveness.
-Other recent redux-slashers, like Terrifier, set a a high bar that The Ranger misses.
+Other recent redux-slashers, like Terrifier, set a high bar that The Ranger misses.
 While the gore is relatively sparse, Ashley K. Thomas’ special effects makeup consistently impresses.
 What’s on screen is good, but it falls a little short of expectations.
 In spite of creepy set up, The Ranger also drags a little in the early-going.
 Wexler fails to establish a sense of threat until the midway point.

 Ambitious But Murky Storytelling

 In addition to directing, Wexler shares writing credits with Giaco Furino.
 As a clear plus, Wexler and Furino aren’t interested in telling the ‘same old story’.
 Unfortunately, The Ranger’s story seems to pull the movie in different directions.
 One story pits unruly young punk rockers against an older establishment figure.
 Are Wexler and Furino spinning the conservative parables of original ‘80’s slashers?
-Conversely, Chelsea’s tragic past and her friend’s run-in with police raise more complex ideas about confronting your past.
+Conversely, Chelsea’s tragic history and her friends’ run-in with police raise more complex ideas about confronting your past.

 Things get weird, but never so weird as to leave you with the kind of indelible imagery that leads to cult status.

 However, by the end of the movie, neither idea feels completely fleshed out.
-The Ranger dovetails into strange territory in the last 10 to 15 minutes or so.
+The Ranger then dovetails into strange territory in the last 10 to 15 minutes or so.
 But the movie doesn’t even embrace its own idiosyncrasies.
 Things get weird, but never so weird as to leave you with the kind of indelible imagery that leads to cult status.